What does a small business consultant do?

 The following is a quick snapshot of the consulting process:

-Pre-consulting: Prior to beginning work, you and your expert set out the terms, parameters, and agree on the “consulting agreement”.
+Pre-consulting: Before beginning work, you and your expert set out the terms and parameters and agree on the “consulting agreement.”

-Consulting period: The consulting period typically includes a discovery, research, and final presentation of recommendations that completes the project.
+Consulting period: The consulting period typically includes a discovery, research, and final presentation of recommendations that complete the project.

-Post-consulting: You and the consultant may choose to extend your agreement or move towards implementation on your own.
+Post-consulting: You and the consultant may extend your agreement or move towards implementation on your own.

 Why do people hire small business consultants?

-Small business owners hire consultants as a cost-effective way to bridge a gap in knowledge and skills within their company, or as a way to bring a fresh, objective, and professional perspective to the company.
+Small business owners hire consultants as a cost-effective way to bridge a gap in knowledge and skills within their company or to bring a fresh, objective, and professional perspective to the company.

 Here are the three most common reasons why our clients turn to consultants for help:

-1. To find the problem(s): In many cases, a business may be exhibiting problematic “symptoms”, such as a decrease in sales, or cash-flow issues, and internal management is unable to pinpoint the source of the problem.
-In this case, a consultant can come in observe the symptoms within your operations, conduct some tests and research, and determine the root of the problem.
+To find the problem(s): In many cases, a business may be exhibiting problematic “symptoms,” such as a decrease in sales or cash-flow issues, and internal management cannot pinpoint the source of the problem.
+In this case, a consultant can observe the symptoms within your operations, conduct some tests and research, and determine the root of the problem.

-2. To create the solution(s): In some cases, you may have a goal that you can’t achieve internally either because there is a skills gap or because it is simply not within your company’s core competency.
-Hiring a good consultant can save time and money, and ultimately achieve a better result.
+To create the solution(s): Sometimes, you may have a goal you can’t achieve internally because of a skills gap or because it is simply not within your company’s core competency.
+Hiring a good consultant can save time and money and achieve a better result.

-3. Optimization: In some cases, your company may have grown very quickly and know there are lots of things you could be doing better, but you don’t even know where to start.
+Optimization: In some cases, your company may have multiplied, and you know there are lots of things you could be doing better, but you don’t even know where to start.
 A consultant can come in and bring in some fresh perspective, evaluate any or all areas of your business, and determine the processes and procedures to increase productivity levels.

 Where to find consultants